 Lawsuit filed after women killed in fatal tailgating accident

-Posted by Thomas Pettinicchi of D'Amico & Pettinicchi, LLC on Apr 11, 2013 in Fatal Motor Vehicle Accidents
+Posted by Thomas Pettinicchi of D'Amico & Pettinicchi, LLC on Apr 11, 2013 in Car Accidents

 One of the most difficult emotions that families deal with after a loved has been killed in an accident is helplessness.
 There is nothing that can be done to undo the damage that has already been done, but often times families feel as though something needs to be done to hold the person responsible for the accident accountable.
 Criminal charges are not always sufficient so one way that people have been able to take action is by filing a civil lawsuit against the negligent party.

 The estate of one woman recently did just this after a tragic fatal car accident ended her life.
 The lawsuit may help her family recover damages suffered as a result of their loss, but it may also help in changing certain procedures that contributed to the accident.